 Rulers — responsible people!!!
 What is the difference?

 The difference is a big one.
 It's huge.
 Because it is about establishing the Kingdom, it is about influence.
-It is about being responsible, for the saved as well as for the unsaved.
+It is about being responsible, being responsible for the saved as well as for the unsaved.
 You as a ruler in the Kingdom of God are responsible for the unbelievers in your city.
 It is about being responsible for your whole town.

 On judgment day God is going to say to you.
 “You were my king, or you were my queen.
 You were my ruler.
 What influence did you have over the unbelievers in your town?
 What did you do with them?”